laxity7/laravel-swagger/README.md

 ## Installation

-The package can easily be installed by running `composer require mtrajano/laravel-swagger` in your project's root folder.
+The package can easily be installed by running `composer require laxity7/laravel-swagger` in your project's root folder.

-If you are running a version of Laravel < 5.5 also make sure you add `Mtrajano\LaravelSwagger\SwaggerServiceProvider::class` to the `providers` array in `config/app.php`.

 This will register the artisan command that will be available to you.